bilgetech/postaci/README.md

 ## What does postacı mean?

-The word postacı [postadʒɯ] is the Turkish word for a postman.
+The word postacı `/postadʒɯ/` is the Turkish word for a postman.
 If you have hard time reading phonetic alphabet, you can call it post-uh-gee or post-uh-c-i.